ogs22/cookbook/glossary/calculate.md

-To work out a numerical answer.
+To work out the answer to something, using numbers.